Physical Therapist Assistant

 To work as a Physical Therapist Assistant in the United States, you must graduate from a Commission on Accreditation in Physical Therapy Education - an accredited physical therapist assistant education program and pass a state-administered national exam to obtain licensure or certification required in most states.

-Approximately 75% of the PTA curriculum is a classroom (didactic) and lab study, and the remaining 25% is dedicated to clinical education.
-PTA students spend, on average 16 weeks in full-time clinical education experiences.
+Approximately 75% of the PTA curriculum is a classroom (didactic) and lab study; the remaining 25% is dedicated to clinical education.
+PTA students spend, on average, 16 weeks in full-time clinical education experiences.

 What sets the ECC physical therapist assistant program apart?

 ECC’s PTA program has proven outcomes in the last 15 years.
-Graduates of the program earn an Associate in Applied Science degree (AAS) in Physical Therapist Assisting.
+Graduates of the program earn an Associate of Applied Science degree (AAS) in Physical Therapist Assisting.
 They are eligible to take the required PTA state licensure examination, which prepares you for entry-level employment in the physical therapy environment.
-We have a track record of passing all of our students on the PTA state licensure exam.
-Plus, over 90 percent of our graduates are employed as PTAs every year.
+We have a track record of passing all our students on the PTA state licensure exam.
+Plus, over 90 percent of our graduates are employed as PTAs yearly.
 Learn more about our program effectiveness.

 How long does it take to become a physical therapist assistant?